Robert Goelet: Personal life

 He died of heart disease on April 27, 1899, in Naples, Italy.
-After his body was transported from Italy by his yacht Nahma, his funeral was held at Trinity Church in Newport.
-After the funeral, his body was again transported "by special train over the New Haven Road", and was buried in the Goelet Mausoleum, which had been completed only days before, at Woodlawn Cemetery in the Bronx.
+After his body was brought from Italy by his yacht Nahma, his funeral was held at Trinity Church in Newport.
+After the funeral, his body was again taken "by special train over the New Haven Road", and was buried in the Goelet Mausoleum, which had been completed only days before, at Woodlawn Cemetery in the Bronx.
 His widow lived for another 13 years until her death in December 1912 at her home in Paris, 46 Avenue d'Iéna.
 The statue Alma Mater at Columbia University was given in his memory.